 The Acropolis Museum is a work of art in itself.
 It opened in 2009 and focuses on the findings of the archaeological site of the Acropolis of Athens.
 The museum houses artifacts from the Greek Bronze Age to Roman and Byzantine Greece.
-The structure is beautiful and you can see that much thought went into creating and perfecting its design.
+The structure is beautiful and it’s clear that much thought went into creating and perfecting the design.

 There were several architectural competitions for the design of the museum.
 Bernard Tschumi, an architect, writer, and educator from New York City, won.
 His design “revolves around three concepts: light, movement, and a tectonic and programmatic element.”

 The collections are on several levels.
 “The first level displays the findings of the slopes of the Acropolis.
 A sloping floor resembling the ascension to the rock compliments the long, rectangular hall.
 Then, the visitor is found at the large trapezoidal hall which accommodates the archaic findings.”